Use of Psychological Tools

 Exploring interpersonal dynamics and impact

-The choice of tool is guided by the leader’s context, role and objectives, rather than a fixed methodology.
+The choice of tool is guided by the coaching focus and organisational context, rather than a fixed methodology.

 Psychological tools and assessments used